School-of-Life-Project/Portal/README.md

 ### Hardening

-By default, Courses can run arbitrary javascript.
-Although the application frontend is sandboxed, it is possible that malicious javascript could escape the sandbox and compromise the system's security.
+By default, Courses can run arbitrary JavaScript.
+Although the application frontend is sandboxed, it is possible that malicious JavaScript could escape the sandbox and compromise the system's security.

-If you are planning on running Portal in a high-risk environment, you may want to compile a hardened build to disable javascript in the Textbook Viewer (at the expense of breaking some Courses).
+If you are planning on running Portal in a high-risk environment, you may want to compile a hardened build to disable JavaScript in the Textbook Viewer (at the expense of potentially breaking some Courses).
 You can do so by running `sh harden.sh` before compiling the application with `npx tauri build`.

 To validate that you were running a hardened build, press the `⚙️ Settings` button on the app's home screen.
 The application version should no longer be displayed.